Steven Spielberg: Early life and education

 He recalls a formative encounter with one of his favorite filmmakers, John Ford, who said: "So they tell me you want to be a picture maker.
 You see those paintings around the office?"
 Spielberg said he did.
-John Ford pointed to a painting and asked, "Where's the horizon?"
+Ford pointed to a painting and asked, "Where's the horizon?"
 Spielberg said it was at the top.
 Ford asked him where it was in another painting.
 Spielberg said it was at the bottom.
 Ford said, "When you're able to distinguish the art of the horizon at the bottom of a frame or at the top of the frame, but not going right through the center of the frame, when you can appreciate why it's at the top and why it's at the bottom, you might make a pretty good picture maker."

 Career

-1969–1974: Television work and film debut
+1969–1974: On the horizon

-Spielberg made his professional debut with "Eyes", a segment of Night Gallery (1969) scripted by Rod Serling and starring Joan Crawford.
+Spielberg's professional debut was "Eyes" (1969), a Night Gallery segment scripted by Rod Serling and starring Joan Crawford.
 Initially, there was skepticism from Crawford and studio executives regarding Spielberg's inexperience.
-Despite Spielberg's efforts to implement advanced camerawork techniques, studio executives demanded a more straightforward approach.
 His initial contributions received mixed responses, leading Spielberg to briefly step back from studio work.
 Crawford, reflecting on her collaboration with Spielberg, recognized his potential, noting his unique intuitive inspiration.
-She expressed her appreciation for Spielberg's talent in a note to him and also communicated her approval to Serling.
-Crawford's endorsement highlighted Spielberg's early recognition in Hollywood despite initial hesitations regarding his experience.
+She expressed her appreciation for Spielberg's talent in a note to him and communicated her approval to Serling.
+Crawford's endorsement highlighted Spielberg's early recognition in Hollywood despite hesitations regarding his experience.
+He was hired to do the segment "Make Me Laugh".
+He recalled "I came on the set, and because it was only 11 minutes long I had this idea of shooting the whole 11 minutes in one shot. [...]
+But I staged the whole thing across four sets in one shot.
+Storyboarded it, rehearsed it, everybody was excited about it, and then when the executives sat down to watch the rushes the next day they saw the entire 10-minute take of most of the show.
+And they were appalled."

 In the early 1970s, Spielberg unsuccessfully tried to raise financing for his own low-budget films.
 He co-wrote and directed teleplays for Marcus Welby, M.D., The Name of the Game, Columbo, Owen Marshall, Counselor at Law and The Psychiatrist.
-The Columbo episode he would direct would be the show's inaugural, non-pilot episode "Murder by the Book".
-Although unsatisfied with his work, Spielberg used the opportunity to experiment with his techniques and learn about filmmaking.
-He earned good reviews and impressed producers; he was earning a steady income and relocated to Laurel Canyon, Los Angeles.'
+The Columbo episode directed was the show's inaugural, non-pilot episode, "Murder by the Book".
+Although unsatisfied with his work, Spielberg used the opportunity to hone his craft.
+He earned good reviews and impressed producers; he was earning a steady income and relocated to Laurel Canyon, LA.'